 Incidentally my new machine has arrived, haven’t had a chance to open it yet.
 It sounded like a great buy–has ten feet, including walking foot and free motion quilting feet and an extension table too!
 All just for $140 from Brother– I think it is Model 3340.

-There is finally some progress on my Nearly Insane blocks, thanks to the fact that I am without a sewing machine while visiting my son!
-I had printed out patterns for the first fifty blocks at home and had the sense to carry them with me, along with the Summer Breeze III fabric by Moda that I am using for my quilt.
+There was finally some progress on my Nearly Insane blocks, thanks to the fact that I was without a sewing machine while visiting my son!
+I had printed out patterns for the first fifty blocks at home and had the sense to carry them with me along with the Summer Breeze III fabric by Moda that I am using for my quilt.
 With time on my hands, I sat for several hours and cut out the templates for foundation paper piecing ( hundreds of them!) before it struck me that I couldn’t use them without a sewing machine!
 Now what?

 It was certainly a tedious job, but I finally had the pieces ready for EPP.

-I started on the block, but gave up half way to do a really easy one–Block 2.
+I started on this particular block, but gave up half way to do a really easy one–Block 2.

-But before I show you Block 2, you must see my Block 1, completed on my sewing machine while still at home.
+But before I show you Block 2, you must see my Block 1, completed on my sewing machine before I went to the US.

 Isn’t it pretty?
 I attempted some fussy cutting with this one.